phoenixframework/phoenix/guides/real_time/presence.md

 The `onSync` callback allows you to easily react to presence state changes, which most often results in re-rendering an updated list of active users.
 You can use the `list` method to format and return each individual presence based on the needs of your application.

-To iterate users, we use the `presences.list()` function which, accepts a callback.
+To iterate users, we use the `presences.list()` function which accepts a callback.
 The callback will be called for each presence item with 2 arguments, the presence id and a list of metas (one for each presence for that presence id).
 We use this to display the users and the number of devices they are online with.

 We can see presence working by adding the following to `assets/js/app.js`: